bendeutsch/minetest-bewarethedark/README.md

 ----------------

-If you stand in a node with light level 7 or less, you slowly get damaged.
-The darker it is, the more damage you get per second.
+If you stand in a node with light level 7 or less, you slowly lose "sanity", represented by a hud bar with eyes.
+The darker it is, the more sanity you lose per second.
+When you run out of sanity, you get damaged instead!

+Stand in bright light to replenish sanity.
+Sunlight is best, but directly on top of a torch should work, too.

 Future plans
 ------------

-**Darkness meter**: similar to the standard air bar and drowning, add a meter for light, or sanity, or something loreful.
-You only start taking damage when the meter is depleted.

 **Sunburn**: Suddenly, too much light can kill you too!
 Will need a separate meter.